circleci/circleci-docs/jekyll/_cci2/config-spec.md

       - run: make test
 ```

-Applying our rules:

-1. There is one key, which we treat as a reference to a step type `run`.
-2. The value associated with a key is not a map, but a string, which is interpreted by the builtin `run` step as being the value of `command`, `run`'s only required configuration attribute.
-3. The absence of a `name` attribute results in the `run` step using the value of `command` to fill in `name`.
+Here `run` step allows us to just specify which `command` to execute as a string value.
+In this case step itself provides default suitable values for other attributes (`name` here will have the same value as `command`, for example).

-Another shorthand is to simply use a string instead of the whole step map:
+Another shorthand, which is possible for some steps, is to simply use step name as string instead of key/value pair:

 ```
 jobs: